jeromecoupe/webstoemp/_posts/2015-05-12-svg-techniques-workflow.md

 Next up are more complex icons or UI elements where you want to use CSS animations or transitions coupled with SVG-specific CSS properties.
 For those, I typically use inline SVG files and manage transitions and animations in my CSS.

-After exorting the SVG from Sketch, I use SVGO (part of gulp-imagemin) with the following settings to to clean them up:
+After exorting the SVG from Sketch, I use SVGO (part of gulp-imagemin) with the following settings to clean them up:

 {% highlight javascript %}
 gulp.task('img', function() {